 Note: it's highly recommended to create standalone category and/or "projects" for automatic submissions.
 Create another "project" to manage manually created issues.
 You can move issues between two "projects".
 This will help to isolate manual and automatic submissions.
 This is especially useful, if you give many rights to "submitter" account.
 Separating into two "projects" will ensure that "submitter" account can't mess with your important information.
 It has access only to "projects" for automatic submissions.
 However, this is optional action.
 See also: Security Considerations.

 4. Create custom informational fields and assign them to your "projects".
 Exact details depends on your bug tracker software.
 For example, you can create "count" field for Mantis, BugZilla, Jira, Redmine, and YouTrack (FogBugz, Exceptionsless and GitLab already has such field; while GitHub does not support custom fields).
 Another useful field is e-mail contact.
 You need to do this action only once.

 5. Setup e-mail notifications, if needed.

-6. Enter bug tracker details into EurekaLog configuration of your projects.
+6. Enter bug tracker details into EurekaLog settings of your projects.

 Common "gotcha's" for using bug tracker software